marp/win10-to-win7-transformation-pack/readme.md

 # Windows 10 to Windows 7 Transformation Pack

-This transformation pack is made/compiled by [Windows Saturn](https://youtu.be/91i1F3yzLa00).
-I only updated programs to latest version and added addional apps, tips.
+This transformation pack contains code made by many different people, check credits for details.

-100% working!
-Tested on Windows 10 22H2.
+This version is not yet tested.
+Should work Windows 10 22H2.

 ### Installation
-Read [this](Readme%20and%20Credits.txt) file and watch [this](https://youtu.be/91i1F3yzLa00).
+1. Install everything from each folder, order is not important.
+2. Copy Windhawk\ResourceRedirect to C:\Windows\ResourceRedirect
+3. Copy Themes\ to C:\Windows\Resources\Themes
+4. (Optional) Install Win7 Games & Apps
+5. Done!

 #### Note